 Fr.
 James Altman: You cannot be Catholic & a Democrat.
 Period.

-Father James Altman calls out the hypocrisies of church hierarchy & their destructive leftist politicization of the Catholic Church that has slapped faithful Catholics in the face and led many …More
+Father James Altman calls out the hypocrisies of Church hierarchy and their destructive leftist politicization of the Catholic Church that has slapped faithful Catholics in the face and led many …More

-Father James Altman calls out the hypocrisies of church hierarchy & their destructive leftist politicization of the Catholic Church that has slapped faithful Catholics in the face and led many others astray.
-Altman also explains the basis of human nature and our purpose in life...
+Father James Altman calls out the hypocrisies of Church hierarchy and their destructive leftist politicization of the Catholic Church that has slapped faithful Catholics in the face and led many others astray.
+Altman also explains the basis of human nature and our purpose in life.
+Video produced by filmmaker Rebecca Brannon.